 The books are above, it is a simple download link.

 I zipped the files because of the size.
 All files contain all three volumes of his works and a short introduction by me.
 My downloads are secure and virus free.
 My name is Mark Biernat and I am a college Economics professor.
-I am provide the works of great Economics of the past because I love Economic theory and the history of Economics.
+I am providing the works of great Economics of the past because I love Economic theory and the history of Economics.

 The world is a war of ideas – Schopenhauer

-Karl Marx’s ideas were perceived as so dangerous that the Germans shipped him in a sealed box car to Russia because they were afraid of his economic theory spreading.
+Karl Marx’s ideas were perceived as so dangerous that the Germans shipped him in a sealed boxcar to Russia because they were afraid of his economic theory spreading.

 What were Marx’s ideas and why were they so powerful?

 Although his theories are not largely recognized today as valid, there are some truths in his theory.
-Even in our democratic mix economies, there are some aspects of this theories that have insights into how markets operate and fail.
+Even in our democratic mix economies, there are some aspects of this theory that have insights into how markets operate and fail.
 Further, as times change his ideas may become more relevant and even more valid depending on the course of the future.

 I know this sounds crazy right?
 However, with population growth and limited resources in a future Malthusian world scenario, stratification of wealth and Gini coefficients of income distributions skewed, Marxist ideas might have greater value in understanding human nature and the social science of economics.
 I believe in capitalism’s production and allocation efficiencies and I do not believe religion is an opium of the masses, however, a further examination of Marxist ideas is worth anyone study.